rails/rails/guides/source/form_helpers.md

 --------------------------------------------------------------------------------

 NOTE: This guide is not intended to be a complete documentation of available form helpers and their arguments.
-Please visit "the Rails API documentation":http://api.rubyonrails.org/ for a complete reference.
+Please visit [the Rails API documentation](http://api.rubyonrails.org/) for a complete reference.

 Dealing with Basic Forms